Cremation in Florida: Your Complete Guide

 6. What to Do with Cremated Remains

 One of the most meaningful parts of cremation is the wide range of options families have for honoring their loved one’s cremated remains.
 There is no single right answer — the choice should reflect the personality, wishes, and values of the person who has passed.
+For a full exploration of all ten options available to Florida families — including costs, legal requirements, and how to arrange each — see our dedicated guide: What to Do With Ashes After Cremation: 10 Meaningful Options.

 Keep Them at Home